skunkworxdark/XYGrid_nodes/README.md

 ## Known issues
-- `Images To Grids` output images don't automatically appear onscreen on a board.
-  - Refresh the browser or force the board to load more images.
-  - Or add iterate and show/save image nodes to the output of the `Images To Grids` node.
 - Image generation will stop with an invalid scheduler name.

 ## TODO
-- Fix the `Images To Grids` node output not automatically appearing onscreen in the board without workarounds
 - Add other "types to string" and "string to types" conversions for other parameters e.g.  Lora, images etc...
 - Create a useable way to select multiple things from a list (checkbox selection) to enable selecting things from lists like models and Loras etc